Huangphoux/the_datastar_way/README.md

 ### Morphing

 - Transform the existing DOM into the new modified one, while preserving the state.
-- Here's a video provided by Jorge Manrubia in [this article](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/), demonstrating the difference between `<body>` swapping and morphing. <video poster="" src="https://videos.37signals.com/dev/assets/videos/a-happier-happy-path-in-turbo-with-morphing/refresh-comparison.mp4" controls=""></video>
+- Here's an [article](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/) written by Jorge Manrubia, demonstrating the difference between `<body>` swapping and morphing.

 <details><summary>Additional Infos</summary>